 “Vroooom, voom.”
 The silver beast with a blueish plastic top springs up right in the middle of Club ZAR.
 Sitting astride the motorbike is a young lass, undressed but for the slit of a red lacey see-through number hugging her bum.

+All eyes are on her.
+Slowly, she simulates a humping act on the beast.
 Men’s eyes fire up.
 She is in a good mood and so is everyone else.
 She tells me she is Motswalo.
 “I am 25, from Limpopo, and studying to be a chef.”
 We make a deal: “I will tell you everything, but don’t put my picture in the paper.
 Mommy will kill me.”

 She is cooperative.
-No one is forcing her to do anything—at least on the surface of things.
+No one is forcing her to do anything — at least on the surface of things.

 “I am a part-time model,” she says.
 Feminists would go crazy just looking at her.
 She shoots me a wicked “don’t even go there, I don’t care for your values” look.
 I get it and shut my trap.
 Money talks, babes ride the bikes, right?
 “I’m lovin’ this moment,” she says.